apache/incubator-wayang-website/docs/introduction/about.md

   limitations under the License.

 -->
-#### A unified data processing framework that seamlessly orchestrates multiple processing engines to deliver unparalleled performance and flexibility.
+### *A unified data processing framework that seamlessly integrates and orchestrates multiple data platforms to deliver unparalleled performance and flexibility.*

-Apache Wayang's three-layer architecture provides a strategic abstraction between user applications and underlying data processing platforms, ensuring seamless integration and optimization.
+Apache Wayang's three-layer architecture provides a strategic *abstraction* between user applications and underlying data processing platforms, ensuring seamless integration and optimization.
 The application layer encapsulates application-specific logic, while the core layer acts as an intermediary, translating application logic into a standardized intermediate representation (WayangPlan).
-This standardized representation is then passed to the platform layer, where it is optimized for execution across a diverse range of processing engines, including Hadoop, Spark, and Flink.
-This optimization process ensures that the execution plan (ExecutionPlan) is tailored to the specific strengths and capabilities of each processing engine, maximizing performance and efficiency.
+This standardized representation is then passed to the platform layer, where it is optimized for execution across a diverse range of data platforms, including but not limited to any database, Spark, Flink, and ML systems.
+This optimization process ensures that the execution plan (ExecutionPlan) is tailored to the specific strengths and capabilities of each data engine, maximizing performance and efficiency.

+Designed with flexibility as a priority, Apache Wayang enables easy *extensibility* to accommodate new operators and data platforms.

 ### Architecture and Software stack
 Apache Wayang's unique architecture, unlike traditional DBMSs, decouples the physical planning and execution layers, empowering developers to express their data processing logic in a platform-agnostic fashion.
 This separation of concerns allows developers to focus on the algorithmic aspects of their applications without being constrained by the intricacies of specific processing platforms.